-The Company has appointed KFin Technologies Private Limited (earlier known as Karvy Fintech Pvt.
-Ltd.) as a Registrar and Transfer Agent and have been authorized to take care of investors' complaints.
+The Company has appointed Karvy Fintech Private Limited as a Registrar and Transfer Agent and have been authorized to take care of investors' complaints.
 The secretarial department also assists in resolving various investor complaints.
 The Company has created a separate e-mail id csinvestors@creditaccessgrameen.com exclusively for the investors to communicate their grievances to the Company.

-G.GENERAL SHAREHOLDER INFORMATION:
+G.G ENERAL SHAREHOLDER INFORMATION: